cjc1103/Audio-Archive-Toolbox/README.md

  * This program requires .NET 6.0 runtime or later, and is compiled as a x64 Windows binary *
  * External Windows programs called from this script (must be in path).
 The installation script will
- * create a directory "c:\Program Files (x86)\Audio Tools" to install these programs.
+ * create a directory "c:\Program Files\Audio Tools" to install these programs.
  *   flac            Freeware Lossless Audic Codec
  *   fdkaac          Frauhoefer AAC encoder
  *   id3             Tagging program for mp3 files